 Harry Billinge landed on Gold Beach at ‘H Hour’, 6.30am on 6 June 1944.

 He was just 18 and part of the first wave of troops.
 Harry was a Sapper with the Royal Engineers.

-Now 93 years old, Harry has dedicated his life to remembering his friends who never made it back home.
+Now in his nineties, Harry has dedicated his life to remembering his friends who never made it back home.